Our Lady of Hope Regional School

-Our Lady of Hope Regional School is a private Catholic school serving students from Pre-Kindergarten (age 3) through eighth grade.
+Our Lady of Hope Regional School informly known as OLOH or just as Hope is a private Catholic school serving students from Pre-Kindergarten (age 3) through eighth grade.
 Located in the Blackwood section of Gloucester Township, New Jersey, it operates under the auspices of the Roman Catholic Diocese of Camden and was established in 2008 as a result of merging the former Saint Agnes School and Saint Jude Regional School in Blackwood.
 It is supported by several local parishes (Our Lady of Hope Parish at St. Agnes Church, St. Charles Borromeo, Holy Family, and Saints Peter and Paul) and emphasizes Catholic faith, service, and community in its mission.
 The curriculum follows diocesan guidelines and New Jersey Core Curriculum Standards.

 The school is accredited by the Middle States Association of Colleges and Schools (valid through 2025) and is a member of the National Catholic Educational Association.

 As of the 2023–24 school year, the school had an enrollment of 335 students (plus 45 in PreK) and 22.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.6:1.

-Starting the day

-Students at Our Lady of Hope Regional School begin their day in the cafeteria.
-Those who arrive early line up and wait until 7:30 a.m., when the official school day starts.
-At this time, students go to their classrooms to get ready for the morning activities.

-Around 8:00 a.m., the school holds a morning meeting.
-During this gathering, selected seventh-grade students speak about the day's events and any school news.
-The meeting also includes a reading from the Bible; for example, on September 22, 2025, the reading was from Genesis 1:3–8.

-At Our Lady of Hope Regional School, the school day begins with a series of prayers and the Pledge of Allegiance.
-Students gather to pray for religious and national leaders, the safety of military personnel, peace in the world, vocations to the priesthood and religious life, the protection of children, essential employees, and all special intentions held in students' hearts.
-Birthdays of students celebrated that month are also acknowledged.

-The Let Us Pray section is as follows:

-For President [the current president of the United States of America];